I

 - JOHANNSEN, Carl Theodor

 JOHANNSEN, Carl Theodor.
 Nortorf, Holstein 8.11.1804 — Copenhagen 1.7.1840.
 Danish Oriental Scholar.
 Professor in Copenhagen.
-Son of a teacher, educated in ...
+Son of a teacher, Johann Johannsen, and Catharina Kroymann, educated in ...

 - JOHANSSON, Karl Ferdinand

 JOHANSSON, Karl Ferdinand.
-Misterhult (Kalmar län) 16.9.1860 — Uppsala 9.12.1926.
+Misterhult, Kalmar län 16.9.1860 — Uppsala 9.12.1926.
 Swedish Indologist.
 Professor in Uppsala.
-Son of a tenant farmer, educated ...
+Son of Johan Erik Magnusson, a tenant farmer, and his wife ...

-- JOHANSSON, Rune Edvin Arvid
+- JOHANSSON, Rune

-- JOHNSON, Francis
+- JOHNSON, C.

 JOHNSON, Francis.
-1795 — Hertford 29.1.1876.
-British Orientalist and Indologist.
-In his youth spent several years in Italy, where he learnt ...
+1795/96 — Hertford 29.1.1876.
+British Oriental Scholar and Indologist.
+In his youth spent several ...

-- JOHNSON, Helen Moore
+- JOHNSON, Helen M.

 - JOHNSON, J. J.

-JOHNSON, J. J. 18?? — ?.12.1917.
+JOHNSON, John James.
+18?? — ?.12.1917.
 Rev. British Missionary in India.
-Worked in Benares, for Church Missionary Society.
-He was known of his excellent command of Sanskrit and called Pandit Johnson.
+Educated at Islington College.
+Worked in Benares, for Church Missionary Society On leave graduated M.A.
+1903 ...

 JOHNSTON, Alexander.
 Carnsalloch, Dumfriesshire 25.4.1775 — London 6.3.1849.
 Sir.
-British (Scots) Colonial Official in Sri Lanka.
-Son of Samuel J. and Hester Napier. ...
+British (Scottish) Civil Servant in Sri Lanka.
+Son of Samuel Johnston and Hester Napier.
+From 1781 grew ...

 - JOHNSTON, Charles

 JOHNSTON, Charles.
-Ballykilbeg, Down County 17.2.1867 — 16.10.1931.
+Ballykilbeg, Down County 17.2.1867 — New York 16.10.1931.
 Irish Theosophist, Author and Translator of Sanskrit Literature in the U.S.A.
-Son of ...
+Son of William Johnston (1829–1902), ...

-- JOHNSTON, Edward Hamilton
+- JOHNSTON, E. H.

 JOHNSTON, Edward Hamilton.
-26.3.1885 — Oxford 24.10.1942.
+Kensington, London 26.3.1885 — Oxford 24.10.1942.
 British Indologist.
-Professor in Oxford, in ...
+Professor in Oxford, in India 1909-24.
+Son of Reginald ...

-- JOHNSTONE, Pierce de Lacy
+- JOHNSTONE, P. de Lacy

-- JOKI, Aulis Johannes
+- JOKI, Aulis J.

 JOKI, Aulis Johannes.
-Viipuri 2.6.1913 — Helsinki 8.2.1989.
-Finnish Linguist, specialist of Finno-Ugric.
+Kelkkala near Viipuri 2.6.1913 — Helsinki 8.2.1989.
+Finnish Linguist, specialist of Uralic Languages.
 Professor in Helsinki.
-After matriculation from Tampere 1933 studies at ...
+Son of carpenter Johan Joki ...

-- JOLLY, Julius E
+- JOLLY, Julius

-JOLLY, Julius E. Heidelberg 28.12.1849 — Würzburg 25.4.1932.
+JOLLY, Julius Ernst.
+Heidelberg 28.12.1849 — Würzburg 25.4.1932.
 German Indologist.
 Professor in Würzburg.
-Son of Philipp von Jolly, then Professor of ...
+Born in a family with strong academic traditions, son of Philipp von Jolly ...

 - JONES, John James

 JONES, John James.
-Newquay, Cardiganshire 12.3.1892 — Aberystwyth?
+New Quay, Cardiganshire 12.3.1892 — Aberystwyth?
 20.2.1957.
 British (Welsh) Indologist.
-Son of a saddler.
-Studies of Classics at University College of Wales ...
+Son of Thomas Jones, a saddler, and Elizabeth Williams.
+After school in ...

-- JONES, Kenneth W
+- JONES, Kenneth W.

-JONES, Kenneth W. 21.12.1934 — Manhattan, Kansas 22.9.1996.
+JONES, Kenneth William.
+Oakland, Calif.
+21.12.1934 — Manhattan, Kansas 22.9.1996.
 U.S. Historian of India.
-Esucated at Stockton College, University of California at Berkeley (B.A.
-1958, ...
+Educated at Stockton College, then at University of California in Berkeley (B.A. ...

 - JONES, William

 JONES, William.
 Westminster 28.9.1746 — Calcutta 27.4.1794.
 Sir.
 British Pioneer of Indology.
 Judge in Calcutta.
-Youngest child of the mathematician William ...
+He was the youngest child of the mathematician William Jones (1675–1749), ...

 - JONG, Albert Johannes de

 JONG, Albert Johannes de.
 1880 — 1961.
 Dutch Indologist.
 Student of Caland.
 Ph.D.
 1917 Utrecht.
-Listened to Caland’s classes until his retirement in ...
+Until Caland’s retirement in 1929/30 listened to his classes.
+One A. ...

 - JONG, Jan Willem de

 JONG, Jan Willem de.
 Leiden 15.2.1921 — Canberra 22.1.2000.
 Dutch Indologist and Buddhist Scholar in Australia.
-Professor in Leiden and Canberra. ...
+Professor in Leiden and Canberra.
+After gymnasium in Leiden studies ...

 - JORDANUS CATALANI DE SÉVÉRAC

 JORDANUS CATALANI DE SÉVÉRAC (Jourdain). fl.
 1280/1330.
 Father.
 French Dominican Missionary in India, of Catalan background.
-Probably born in ...
+Probably born in Sévérac-le-Château north-east of Toulouse.
+Arrived in India ...

 - JØRGENSEN, Hans

-JØRGENSEN, Hans.
+JØRGENSEN, Hans Jensen.
 Oksbøl Mark, Als Island (then Prussian Schleswig-Holstein, now Denmark) 4.3.1886 — Copenhagen 6.2.1954.
-Danish Indologist (Newari Scholar).
-Born as ...
+Danish Indologist (Newari Scholar). ...

-- JOSEPH, E.
+- JOSEPH, E. A. A.

 - JOSEPH, Gerard A.